leycommediasolutions/contao-frontend-builder/README.md

-# Frontend Builder
+# Contao Frontend Builder
-!!DEV!!
-Diese Erweiterung wird momentan noch weiterentwickelt!
+Just drag & drop your content elements into your articles.
+Works good in addition to the Rocksolid Frontend Helper.